DevExpress/testcafe-vue-selectors/README.md

 });
 ```

-As an alternative, the `.getVue()` method can take a function that returns the required property, state or computed property.
+As an alternative, the `.getVue()` method can take a function that returns the required property, state, computed property or reference ID.
 This function acts as a filter.
 Its argument is an object returned by `.getVue()`, i.e. `{ props: ..., state: ..., computed: ..., ref: ...}`.

 ```js
 VueSelector('component').getVue(({ props, state, computed, ref }) => {...});